 The Importance of Documenting Your Accident

-If you are in an accident it is imperative that you do everything you can to document your accident:
+If you are in an accident, our personal injury lawyers tell you it is imperative that you do everything you can to document your accident:

 1. Call 911 and report the accident.
 If you feel any pain or if you believe you have been injured in any way report it.
 Let Metro decide if they should send an officer.

 2. If it safe to do so, take pictures of the crash before anyone leaves and before the cars are moved.